-- BVP the Guidelines state in Section 9.1 that: - 'The aim of the regional plan and the WRMP is to present a best value plan.' - This programme meets all the legal / regulatory requirements, policy expectations and objectives of the plan.
-It is therefore a reasonable plan and was progressed for consideration through the SEA process. - LCP the Guidelines state in Section 10.4 that: - You should produce a least cost programme as a benchmark to appraise your other programmes against.
+- Best Value Plan the Guidelines state in Section 9.1 that: - 'The aim of the regional plan and the WRMP is to present a best value plan.' - This programme meets all the legal / regulatory requirements, policy expectations and objectives of the plan.
+It is therefore a reasonable plan and was progressed for consideration through the SEA process. - Least Cost Plan (LCP) the Guidelines state in Section 10.4 that: - 'You should produce a least cost programme as a benchmark to appraise your other programmes against.
 The least cost plan should meet your statutory requirements and be informed by your SEA and HRA.
 The least cost plan should include policy expectations around demand management.' - This programme meets all of the legal / regulatory requirements, policy expectations and objectives of the plan.
-It is therefore a reasonable alternative and was progressed for consideration through the SEA process. - BESP the Guidelines state in Section 10.3 that: - 'You should present in your WRMP a programme that represents a 'Best Environment and Society' programme in your programme appraisal.
+It is therefore a reasonable alternative and was progressed for consideration through the SEA process. - Best for Environment and Society Plan (BESP) the Guidelines state in Section 10.3 that: - 'You should present in your WRMP a programme that represents a 'Best Environment and Society' programme in your programme appraisal.
 The 'best environment and society' programme should be one that is formed using this guidance and therefore takes into account the Strategic Environmental Assessment, Habitats Regulations Assessment, Biodiversity Net Gain and Natural Capital where appropriate...
 You should explain in your plan how you have considered your Best Environment programme, as part of your programme appraisal, and what influence it has had on your preferred programme. - This programme meets all the legal / regulatory requirements, policy expectations and objectives of the plan.
 It is therefore a reasonable alternative and was progressed for consideration through the SEA process.